-However, these attributes are achieved by more than just warming up and playing catch.
-In this article, we’ll explore what more you could be doing to elevate your throwing game.
+However, these attributes are achieved by more than warming up and playing catch.
+This article will explore what more you could be doing to elevate your throwing game.

 The Skills You Should Be Working On

 If you are a coach, you should make sure that every situation you put them increases the focus of your players on their throws.

 Essential Elements Of Good Baseball Throwing Drills